List of United States representatives from Vermont

 The following is an alphabetical list of United States representatives from the state of Vermont.
-For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from Vermont.
+For chronological tables of members of both houses of the United States Congress from the state (through the present day), see Vermont's congressional delegations.
 The list of names should be complete, but other data may be incomplete.

 Current representative

 Current as of January 3, 2025.